LBHackney-IT/API-Playbook/api-guidelines/pagination.md

 **Note:** To provide a consistent look and feel of pagination patterns, you must stick to the [common query parameter names](naming.md#must-stick-to-conventional-query-parameters).

-# SHOULD Prefer Cursor-Based Pagination, Avoid Offset-Based Pagination
+# SHOULD Assess whether cursor or offset based pagination is most suitable

 Cursor-based pagination is usually better and more efficient when compared to offset-based pagination.
 Especially when it comes to high-data volumes and / or storage in NoSQL databases.
+However, cursor based pagination can also be harder to use as an API consumer.

 Before choosing cursor-based pagination, consider the following
 trade-offs: